 ABSOLUTELY NO EXCEPTIONS.
-Why?
+Why no exceptions?
 Because there are many deadlines in life that truly must be met - job applications, scholarship applications, grant deadlines, project deadlines, meetings that must be prepared for, etc. Getting used to deadlines is important for many careers.
 These are that kind of deadline.
 My advice is to have everything done at least a week early (in each case you have plenty of time to do this, as long as you plan ahead).
 Then it won't matter if you get sick or something else comes up.

-Anytime before 4 pm Friday 27th February (sooner is better):
+Anytime before 1st March (the sooner the better):

 - Identify two other people who you will work with on the project.
 (Make sure they agree.) - Identify a recent news article that discusses a topic relevant to conservation biology and that you think you can do a project on.
 The article must have been published after 1st Jan, this year. - Identify one peer-reviewed scientific paper that is relevant to the topic.
 Send an email to chris.elphick @ uconn.edu describing the topic that you intend to do your poster on.
-The email must also contain a link to the news article, a link to the peer-reviewed paper, and the names of your collaborators.
-The subject line in your email must say "EEB 2208: Poster Topic".
-DO NOT send attachments.
+The email must also contain a link to the news article, a link to the peer-reviewed paper, and the names of your collaborators, (the subject line must say "EEB 2208: Poster Topic").
+This email is worth 5% of your total course grade, so make sure that you follow the instructions carefully.

-- Members of a group can all use the same news article, but must each identify a different peer-reviewed paper (you may work together to identify papers the goal is to ensure that each group has at least three papers by this date). - If you are unsure what a peer-reviewed paper is, please ask (but see below, first). - This email is worth 3% of your total course grade.
-The instructions are simple though, so you will only get full points if you do everything mentioned above.
+- Members of a group can all use the same news article, but must each identify a different peer-reviewed paper (you may work together to identify papers the goal is to ensure that each group has at least three papers by this date). - If you are unsure what a peer-reviewed paper is, please ask (but see below, first).